 In September of 2008, under the auspices of the Information School at the University of Washington, a team of information scientists, legal experts, and cinematographers set out to record the voices of those who were part of the International Criminal Tribunal for Rwanda (ICTR) in Arusha, Tanzania.
 The Tribunal personnel hold unique insight into the challenges of attempting to achieve justice and reconciliation in response to the horrors of genocide.

 The Tribunal Voices team conducted 49 video interviews with the judges, prosecutors, defense counsel, interpreters, court administrators, investigators, and many others associated with the ICTR on location in Tanzania and Rwanda.
 Reflections touch on many issues including transitional justice, violence against women, court administration, and interactions with witnesses.

 These 49 interviews are the first step in creating a multi-lifespan digital collection that will be open and accessible to the world.
-Representative clips are currently available at on our website and all videos will be offered in a variety of formats under a Creative Commons license over the coming months and years as we acquire the resources to translate, subtitle, and tag them to support access.
+Representative clips are currently available on our website, and all videos will be offered in a variety of formats under a Creative Commons license over the coming months and years, as we acquire the resources to translate, subtitle, and tag them to support access.
 As the videos become available, we encourage anyone to make the clips their own by appropriating the videos into new works.

 We envision educators, documentary filmmakers, legal scholars, human rights activists, artists, playwrights, historians and many others using the videos for their own projects and purposes.

 Two access and reuse projects with Rwandan organizations have already taken place and are ongoing.
 In the summer of 2009, members of the Tribunal Voices team traveled to Rwanda to conduct a documentary film workshop for high school students, in collaboration with the youth organization Never Again Rwanda.
 Selected Tribunal Voices videos were used as the basis for discussion and brainstorming in the film development process.